mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 "We're here for confirmation.
 For our own closure.
 Nothing more."

-I wanted to cry, but I got angry instead, and took off walking in front of her.
-I wouldn't let her see or hear my tears.
+I wanted to cry, but got angry instead and took off walking in front of her.
+My tears were not for her to see.

 <!--